Skip to main content

 Prepare for standardized testing.

-• There are a variety of standardized tests available - PSAT, SAT, SAT Subject Tests, ACT, and AP tests to name a few - but you don't have to take every test in order to be college-ready.
+• There are a variety of standardized tests available - PSAT, SAT, ACT, and AP tests to name a few - but you don't have to take every test in order to be college-ready.
 Start with the PSAT.

 • While still early, discuss the standardized test options with your school counselor and determine which ones would be most beneficial for you.
 Below are some possible options and scheduling information:

 • Consider taking the PSAT in October.
-The scores will not count for National Merit Scholar consideration in your sophomore year, but it is valuable practice for when you take the PSAT again in your junior year when the scores will count, as well as for the SAT Reasoning Test, which you should also be taking in your junior year.
+The scores will not count for National Merit Scholar consideration in your sophomore year, but it is valuable practice for when you take the PSAT again in your junior year when the scores will count.
 You will receive your PSAT results in December.

 Update your file of important documents and notes.